Maïwenn

-Maïwenn Le Besco ([majwɛn lə bɛsko]; born 17 April 1976), known mononymously as Maïwenn, is a French actress and filmmaker.
+Maïwenn Aurélia Nedjma Le Besco ([majwɛn lə bɛsko]; born 17 April 1976), known mononymously as Maïwenn, is a French actress and filmmaker.

 Early life

+Maïwenn Le Besco was born on 17 April 1976 in Les Lilas, Seine-Saint-Denis, the daughter of artist Catherine Belkhodja and linguist Patrick Le Besco.
+After her parents' divorce, she reported "she was abused by both her parents after their separation, having been beaten physically and verbally by her father around the age of seven or eight, and then by her mother during her adolescence"; this experience informed her films Pardonnez-moi (2006) and Polisse (2011).
+She stated that her mother "is a poison for me.
+She poisoned my life."

-Maïwenn Le Besco was born on 17 April 1976 in Les Lilas, Seine-Saint-Denis, the daughter of artist Catherine Belkhodja.
-She is of mixed Breton, French and Algerian descent.
-Her Algerian ancestry comes from her maternal grandfather.
-Maïwenn's stage mother pressured her to act at a young age, an experience later chronicled by Maïwenn in her one-woman shows Le Pois Chiche (The Chickpea) and I'm an Actress.
+She is of mixed Breton, Vietnamese, French and Algerian descent.
+Her Algerian ancestry comes from her maternal grandfather, while her father is of mixed French and Vietnamese descent.
+She is also a citizen of Algeria.
+In an interview with La Nouvelle République, she explained that she acquired Algerian nationality to honor her grandparents, in connection with her parents' desire to make her forget her origins.
+Maïwenn's mother pressured her to act at a young age, an experience later chronicled by Maïwenn in her one-woman shows Le Pois Chiche (The Chickpea) and I'm an Actress.

+As of 2024, she is estranged from her siblings, including Isild.